PowerDNS/pdns/docs/backends/bind.rst

 ~~~~~~~~~~~~~~~~~~

 Filename to store and access our DNSSEC metadatabase, empty for none.
 To
-slave DNSSEC-enabled domains (where the RRSIGS are in the AXFR), a
+run secondary DNSSEC-enabled domains (where the RRSIGS are in the AXFR), a
 ``bind-dnssec-db`` is required.
 This is because the
 :ref:`metadata-presigned` domain metadata is set
 during the zonetransfer.